Hafnium controversy: Background

 ^{178m2}Hf is a particularly interesting candidate for induced gamma emission (IGE) experiments, because ^{178m2}Hf's energy is 2.5 MeV per nucleus higher than that of ground-state ^{178}Hf, and it has a long (31-year) half life.
-If much lower-energy radiation from some agent could "trigger" a release of that stored energy before most of this triggering radiation would be dissipated in competing processes, and if the triggering radiation could be regenerated efficiently by the 2.5 MeV gamma, it might be possible start a cascade of gamma photons.
+If lower-energy radiation could induce gamma emission in the isomer before competing processes dissipated that energy, it might, in principle, start a cascade of gamma photons.
 The long half-life of ^{178m2}Hf might make it possible to engineer a substance with enough of these energetic nuclei needed for stimulated emission, i.e. a gamma-ray laser.
 While induced emission of a high-energy photon by a lower-energy photon adds power to a radiation field, stimulated emission adds coherence.

 With all the caveats about dissipation of the triggering photon, and its efficient recreation by the energetic photon that is being triggered, the process could, in principle, lead to nuclear reaction engines, along with more precise radiometric devices.

 A proposal to show the efficacy for "triggering" ^{178m2}Hf was approved by a NATO Advanced Research Workshop (NATO-ARW) held in Predeal in 1995.
 Although the proposal was to use incident protons to bombard the target, α-particles were available when the first experiment was scheduled.
 It was done by a French, Russian, Romanian and American team.
 Results were said to be extraordinary but were not published.
 Nevertheless, ^{178m2}Hf was implied to be of special importance for potential applications of IGE.
 A controversy quickly erupted, mostly between the original proponents of ^{178m2}Hf as having potential military applications as a gamma-ray laser weapon or a non-neutronic but still nuclear-like explosive, and critics who discounted such possibilities due to practical obstacles along the way: ^{178m2}Hf is difficult to make and virtually impossible to separate from the ground-state ^{178}Hf, the absorption of lower-energy triggering X-rays by the bound electrons around the Hf nucleus, and the minute probability of recreating the trigger-capable X-ray starting with the triggered X-ray itself by multiple random scattering.
 Still, the potential military application was enticing enough to try to make ^{178m2}Hf into something useful (rather than an intriguing nucleus suitable for academic study only).